 The Lower East Side is one of New York’s most affordable districts and you’ll find good traveler’s hostels and lots of hotels at low-to-mid-range rates.
 Remember also that apartment rentals in Lower East Side can be a very inexpensive way to stay in New York, allowing you to self-cater.
 These are a great option, especially if you’re traveling as a family or as a group.

-You Should Stay in Chinatown and Lower East Side If you’re traveling on the budget; you love international cuisine, hip downtown living, and a cultural mix; you want an up and coming part of town.
+Stay in Chinatown and Lower East Side If you’re traveling on the budget; you love international cuisine, hip downtown living, and a cultural mix; you want an up and coming part of town.

 10. East Village, one of the trendiest neighborhoods in New York